evildmp/vurt/articles/telling-story.rst

 Similarly, narrative skill demonstrates the ability to grasp what's important and relevant in a a partocular case, and what is not and may be safely left aside.

-A skillfully-told story demonstrates not only that the candidate understands what's important and should be included, but what's not and can be left aside.
+A skillfully-told story demonstrates not only that the candidate understands what's important and should be included, but what's not, and can be left aside.